HanXHX/ansible-nginx/doc/ssl.md

 ### Content mode

 Key/Cert content is stored in variable.
-Usefull with vault.
+Useful with vault.

 - `key`: content of the private key
 - `cert`: content of the public key